 So why does limescale occur?
-Well, the toilet bowl contains certain amount of water in it at all times.
+Well, the toilet bowl contains a certain amount of water in it at all times.
 This water is full of minerals like calcium.
-Over a period of time, the calcium deposits start to build up, causing those yellowish, orange or sometimes even brown rings around your toilet bowl.
+Over a while, the calcium deposits start to build up, causing those yellowish, orange or sometimes even brown rings around your toilet bowl.

 Where are limescale deposits more likely to occur?

-If your home is supplied with hard water, limescale deposits are more likely to occur simply because hard water contains a larger amount of minerals and lime.
+If your home is supplied with hard water, limescale deposits are more likely to occur just because hard water contains a more substantial amount of minerals and lime.
 However, limescale deposits can occur in any home, even outside of the toilet bowls.
 While this limescale will not affect your plumbing, it can certainly be unsightly and ruin the look of your otherwise pristine looking toilet bowl.

 How to remove the limescale

-There are several easy homemade remedies you can use.
+There are several natural homemade remedies you can use.

 - Turn off the water supply to your toilet, and flush your toilet to decrease the water level.
 This will expose the limescale on the toilet bowl and make it easier for you to clean.
 You can even use a plunger to drain more of the toilet water and expose the limescale which can be hidden even lower.

-- Vinegar is a great solution for cleaning limescale, as it is acidic, and thus works on the stains by penetrating them and removing them off the surface of your toilet bowl.
-You can create a solution out of white vinegar and water and spray this on the problem areas in your toilet bowl, or you can simply pour some pure vinegar down your toilet bowl and allow it to rest undisturbed for a few hours.
+- Vinegar is an excellent solution for cleaning limescale, as it is acidic, and thus works on the stains by penetrating them and removing them off the surface of your toilet bowl.
+You can create a solution out of white vinegar and water and spray this on the problem areas in your toilet bowl, or you can pour some pure vinegar down your toilet bowl and allow it to rest undisturbed for a few hours.

 - Now, using a toilet brush, scrub the inside of the toilet bowl to remove the limescale stains.
 Typically, most of the stains will vanish without an issue.
 However, if there are still residual stains, you can add some baking soda to your toilet brush and use this to scrub the limescale deposits once again.